-Palliative nurses and nursing
+Palliative Nurses and Nursing

-Palliative care seeks to maximise quality of life for individuals with terminal illness and their families.
+Palliative care seeks to maximise quality of life for individuals with a terminal illness and their families.
 This is achieved through prevention, early identification and assessment of pain and other challenges, whether physical, emotional, psycho-social cultural or spiritual.
 This plan is then implemented under specialised medical guidance and with the support of specially trained palliative care nurses, which allows us to provide client centred care.

 Palliative care nurses have developed special skills in caring for patients with life-limiting illnesses and their families through experience and training.
-Specialist palliative care nurses have high level skills, postgraduate level education and several years experience in palliative care.
+Specialist palliative care nurses have high-level skills, postgraduate level education and several years experience in palliative care.

 Palliative Care Counselling